 - Management is responsible for establishing and maintaining adequate internal control over financial reporting for the Group.
-Internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS - Management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organisations of the Treadway Commission - There have been no changes in the Group's internal control over financial reporting during 2009 that have materially affected, or are reasonably likely to affect materially, the Group's internal control over financial reporting - Management has assessed the effectiveness of internal control over financial reporting, as at 31st December 2009 and its conclusion will be filed as part of the Group's Form 20-F - PricewaterhouseCoopers LLP, which has audited the consolidated financial statements of the Group for the year ended 31st December 2009, has also assessed the effectiveness of the Group's internal control over financial reporting under Auditing Standard No. 5 of the Public Company Accounting Oversight Board (United States).
-Their audit report will be filed with the Group's Form 20-F.
+Internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS - Management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organisations of the Treadway Commission - Management has assessed the effectiveness of internal control over financial reporting, as at 31st December 2009 and has concluded that such internal control over financial reporting was effective.
+In addition, there have been no changes in the Group's internal control over financial reporting during 2009 that have materially affected, or are reasonably likely to affect materially, the Group's internal control over financial reporting - PricewaterhouseCoopers LLP, which has audited the consolidated financial statements of the Group for the year ended 31st December 2009, has also assessed the effectiveness of the Group's internal control over financial reporting under Auditing Standard No. 5 of the Public Company Accounting Oversight Board (United States).
+Their audit report may be found on page 93.

-Sir Crispin DavisRemuneration Committee Chairman
+Sir Crispin Davis Remuneration Committee Chairman